sisihagen/website/content/en/blog/2019/sarcasm-in-moscow-how-to-become-a-friend-of-the-usa.md

   - Speaking of Russia, I am afraid to even start listing what it must do.

-I have a question: isn’t Washington afraid that the world might, at some stage, ask it to pay for these services after the results of this “must-do” policy are announced?
+I have a question: isn’t Washington afraid that the world might, at some stage, ask it to pay for these services after the results of this "must-do” policy are announced?

 I cannot help but say that, of course, all countries must also accommodate US military bases on their territories.
 Just look at the map.